mitchellnel/resolution/server/README.md

 ### `/api/delete-resolution`

-Deletes a specific resolution that belongs to the user
+Deletes a specific resolution that belongs to the user -- these are located in the database under the path `resolutions/user_id`

+This API must be called by making a **POST** request on this endpoint to the server (using HTTP).
+The body of the request will contain the arguments in JSON format.

+Arguments:

+- `user_id` (string)
+- `title_to_delete` (string)

+Returns: a Boolean indicating delete success.

+## TypeScript Interfaces

+(TODO) To make utilising the APIs easier, various TypeScript interfaces can be found in the [server-side](https://github.com/mitchellnel/resolution/tree/main/server/constants/apiInterfaces.ts) and [client-side](https://github.com/mitchellnel/resolution/tree/main/client/constants/apiInterfaces.ts) directories.